Teeth whitening can be a confusing topic. This confusion can at best waste your time and money, or at worse damage your teeth.

 - Results vary from one person to another

 - Products vary significantly between the UK and the US

 - Search results compound the above issues

-Keep reading for an explanation of each of the above, or read our full range of content on our teeth whitening hub page.
+Keep reading for an explanation of each of the above or watch our explainer video below.

 What exactly is tooth whitening?

 What exactly does “teeth whitening” mean?